sentenz/convention/guideline/commit-message-guide.md

 Closes #43484
 ```

-## Update a Commit Message
+## 3. Update a Commit Message

-A reviewer might often suggest changes to a commit message (e.g., to add more context to a change or to comply with the [commit message guideline](#commit-message-guideline)).
+A reviewer might often suggest changes to a commit message (e.g., to add more context to a change or to comply with the [commit message guide](../guideline/commit-message-guide.md)).

 In order to update the commit message of the last commit on the feature branch: